 As part of the application, most colleges will require an essay.
 Essays are a vital piece of your application, since everything else is essentially numbers.
 Your college essay is the most personal part of your application.

-New Resource: "College Ahead Get Ready" on Thursdays in the Library, 1:15 - 3:00; online tools and staff assistance to guide you through the college process.
+New Resource: online tools and staff assistance to guide you through the college process.

 Tips for an effective college essay: